auth0/auth0-oidc-client-net/docs-source/documentation/getting-started/authentication.md

 On successful login, the login result will contain the user information in the `User` property, which is a [ClaimsPrincipal](https://msdn.microsoft.com/en-us/library/system.security.claims.claimsprincipal(v=vs.110).aspx).

 To obtain information about the user, you can query the claims.
-You can for example obtain the user's name and email address from the `name` and `email` claims:
+You can, for example, obtain the user's name and email address from the `name` and `email` claims:

 ```csharp
 if (!loginResult.IsError)